AMReX-Fusion/Furnace/Docs/source/mpi_plus_x.rst

 Running on GPUs
 ===============

-Castro's compute kernels can run on GPUs and this is the preferred way to run on supercomputers with GPUs.
+Furnace's compute kernels can run on GPUs and this is the preferred way to run on supercomputers with GPUs.
 At the moment, offloading is handled using CUDA and managed memory.
 The exact same compute kernels are used on GPUs as on CPUs.

 .. note::

-   Almost all of Castro runs on GPUs, with the main exception being the true SDC solver (``USE_TRUE_SDC = TRUE``).
+   Almost all of Furnace runs on GPUs, with the main exception being the true SDC solver (``USE_TRUE_SDC = TRUE``).

 To enable GPU computing, compile with::